-A shareholder will usually want to retain the shares and so won’t see the need for the company to be valued.
-However if the shareholder is going to keep the shares in the company then it is necessary to know how much the shares are worth to then be able to calculate how many of the non-business assets, such as the family home or pension, that the other spouse should retain.
+A shareholder will usually want to retain the shares in the family business and so won’t see the need for the company to be valued.
+However, if the shareholder is going to keep the shares in the company, it is necessary to know how much the shares are worth to then be able to calculate how many of the non-business assets, such as the family home or pension, that the other spouse should retain.

 The Court can order the:

 - Transfer of the shares.